Semester students

 Chris Kirby – Current: HS chemistry teacher in NJ, MS UC Santa Barbara with Gab Menard, TCNJ class of 2015

-Joshua Koubek – Current: Lecturer at U Tennessee Knoxville, PhD student at Colorado School of Mines with Alan Sellinger, TCNJ, class of 2012
+Joshua Koubek – Current: Adjunct Benedictine University, PhD student at Colorado School of Mines with Alan Sellinger, TCNJ, class of 2012

 Previous: Employed with BASF